dividedmind/statistics-done-wrong/power.rst

 .. figure:: /plots/binomial.*

-  This shows the likelihood of getting different numbers of heads, if you flip a coin a hundred times.
+  The likelihood of getting different numbers of heads, if you flip a coin a hundred times.

 You can see that 50 heads is the most likely option, but it's also reasonably likely to get 45 or 57.
 So if you get 57 heads, the coin might be rigged, but